cessen/psychopath/README.md

 * Most crates under the `sub_crates` directory are dual-licensed under MIT and Apache 2.0 (but with some exceptions--see each crate for its respective licenses).

 The intent of this scheme is to keep Psychopath itself copyleft, while allowing smaller reusable components to be licensed more liberally.

+# Contributing

+This is a personal, experimental, for-fun project, and I am specifically not looking for contributions of any kind.
+All PRs will be rejected without review.

+However, feel free to fork this into an entirely new project, or examine the code for ideas for a project of your own.